Péri Cochin

-Périhane Chalabi Cochin (born 28 May 1965 in Beirut) more commonly known as Péri Cochin, is a French TV host with Lebanese and Iraqi heritage.
+Périhane Chalabi Cochin (بيريهان جالابي كوتشين; born 28 May 1965 in Beirut) more commonly known as Péri Cochin, is a French TV host with Lebanese and Iraqi heritage.

 She runs the company Waww La Table, which she co-founded in 2020.

 Biography

-Chalabi Cochin comes from families of transnational identities with a Shia background.
-Her father is the Iraqi businessman Talal Chalabi, a brother of the banker and politician Ahmad Chalabi.
+Chalabi Cochin was born in 1965 in Beirut to Iraqi businessman Talal Chalabi, a brother of the banker and politician Ahmad Chalabi and her mother is Lebanese.
 The Chalabis descend from a Shia dynasty of merchants and bankers in Baghdad.

 Péri and her family left Lebanon for France in 1974 at the age of nine, at the start of the Lebanese Civil War.

 After attending boarding school and passing her baccalauréat at the age of 16, Péri enrolled at the École du Louvre, where she specialised in contemporary art.
 Finding these studies lacking in vitality, she decided to change.
 She went on to study architecture, obtaining her DESA diploma with a special mention from the jury.

 She has three children with the architect Guillaume Cochin: Théodore, Aristide and Hippolyte.

 On 17 May 2013, on Laurent Ruquier's show on Europe 1, she announced that she was pregnant with her fourth child (a daughter, Talma) with her new partner, for whom it would be the first child.

 She was godmother of Papillons blancs de Paris for 15 years, an association that works in the interests of people with mental and cognitive disabilities and their families.